-Sherry Nemmers graduated Vassar College, studied journalism at Columbia, and soon became a “Creative” for ad agencies, privileged to build brands, win awards, and create a succession of iconic hall-of-famers for world class clients.
-Among Sherry’s cast of characters are McGruff the Crime Dog (“Take a Bite Out of Crime), the P&G Charmin Bears and Mars’ Whiskas cats Chuck and Marvin (Rose Bowl celebrities).
+Sherry Nemmers graduated Vassar College and fell into advertising, privileged to tell stories, win awards, and create a succession of iconic hall-of-famers for world-class brands.
+Among Sherry‘s cast of characters are McGruff the Crime Dog, the Proctor & Gamble Charmin Bears, and Mars’ Whiskas cats Chuck and Marvin (Rose Bowl celebrities).

 Elizabeth Semrod is a Licensed Clinical Social Worker in the State of New Jersey who has served on various boards including Ceasefire Washington, Trenton’s Children’s Chorus, CASA and her families’ private foundation.

 Liz is committed to helping those who do not have a voice of their own and especially aiding in the animal world.
 Her 11 year old son has been a self-proclaimed vegetarian for almost two years and although her younger son prefers chicken nuggets, he states, “I wish we could live on a farm and adopt all the animals.”